YinJC/uk-tex-faq/FAQ-breakbox.md

----
-layout: page
-title: Breaking boxes of text
+# Breaking boxes of text
----

 (La)TeX boxes may not be broken, in ordinary usage: once you've typeset something into a box, it will stay there, and the box will jut